benc-uk/tomb-viewer/readme.md

 Status:

-- Tomb Raider 1 & 2 support only
+- Tomb Raider 1 ~ 3
 - Level file parsing (for all the parts I need)
 - Texture data loaded from level file
 - Level geometry rendered with textures and normals